Thousands of Muslims take to the streets to express outrage over Quran desecration in Sweden

 Quran burnings in the past have sparked protests across the Muslim world, some turning violent.
 In Afghanistan, the Taliban suspended all the activities of Swedish organizations in the country in response to the recent Quran burning.

-A similar protest by a far-right activist was held outside Turkey's Embassy earlier this year, complicating Sweden's efforts to persuade Turkey to let it join NATO.
+A similar protest by a far-right activist was held outside Turkey's Embassy in Stockholm earlier this year, complicating Sweden's efforts to persuade Turkey to let it join NATO.

 In June, protesters who support al-Sadr stormed the Swedish embassy in Baghdad over that Quran burning.